AVFLOSS/avfloss.github.io/_posts/2019-12-20-CapturaGestos.md

 </p>
 <p>
     It shows the current state of the experimentation that has been carried out to establish a workflow with free software.<br>
-The tools used are Face OSC + BLender.
+The tools used are Face OSC + Blender.
 </p>
 <p>
  The process is documented in the following links:<br>